© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman Gravels lead mine is a scheduled monument protected by Historic England under reference 1018460.
 View the official record →

-Roman Gravels lead mine is a Roman-period extractive site located in Shropshire.
+Roman Gravels lead mine is a lead extraction site located in Shropshire that dates to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018460.

 Roman Gravels lead mine is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018460.